 Problem Statement

-The amount of teachers leaving the profession is extremely high and if not addressed soon will become a very large issue for many school districts across the United States (Hammonds, 2017). for ; most of the research on teacher retention and attrition has been done on why teachers leave the profession and not the reasons why they stay (Harmsen, Helms-Lorenz, Maulana, & van Veen, 2018).
-Hammonds (2017) pointed out the need for more research in regards to teacher retention initiatives and It is not known how middle school veteran identify the internal and external factors that motivates them to stay in the teaching profession. affected by this problem are middle school teachers and their studentss are individual veteran middle school The target population for this study are veteran middle school teachers in the southeastern United States.
-The veteran middle school in Upstate South Carolinatarget population from th.
+The amount of teachers leaving the profession is extremely high and if not addressed soon will become a very large issue for many school districts across the United States (Hammonds, 2017).
+Lindqvist & Nordänger (2016) made the recommendation that more research needs to be carried out to determine causes for teachers to stay in the profession; most of the research on teacher retention and attrition has been done on why teachers leave the profession and not the reasons why they stay (Harmsen, Helms-Lorenz, Maulana, & van Veen, 2018).
+Hammonds (2017) pointed out the need for more research in regards to teacher retention initiatives and noted that a limitation of her study was the fact that it did not look at retention issues of educators at the middle school level.
+It is not known how middle school veteran teachers describe the internal and external factors that motivatethem to stay in the teaching profession.
+The general population affected by this problem are middle school teachers and their students.
+The units of analysis for this study are individual veteran middle school teachers that are chosen to participate in the study at hand.
+The target population for this study are veteran middle school teachers in the southeastern United States.
+The sample for the study will be 20 veteran middle school teachers from Greenville County School District in Upstate South Carolina.
 The researcher proposes that the results of this study may provide educational leaders the opportunity to better understand what internal and external factors motivate veteran teachers to stay in the teaching profession.
-Ldetermine ways to improve teacher retention
+Looking at why teachers stay could help the education field determine ways to improve teacher retention.
+Anything that can be done to keep teachers in the field of education is important for the success of the students within the school system.